Despite defeat, unified Korean women's ice hockey team shines

 At the game's end, the crowd cheered for the Korean team, which will play in another preliminary round against Sweden on Monday.
 It didn't quite matter the score — just that they took the ice as one.

-And even after the players skated off and the crowds cleared out, the North's indefatigable cheer squad remained in the stands, bobbing their heads and serenading the stragglers in a song that wouldn't give up.
+And even after the players skated off and the crowds cleared out, the North's indefatigable cheer squad remained in the stands, bobbing their heads and serenading the stragglers in a unified song that, much like the Korean team, wouldn't quit.